menu

 One downside of living in Buras is that it can take a long time to commute to work.
 In Buras, the average commute to work is 35.20 minutes, which is quite a bit higher than the national average.

-Buras is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Buras doesn't have a public transportation system that people use for their commute.

 The per capita income in Buras in 2022 was $24,126, which is middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $96,504 for a family of four.
 However, Buras contains both very wealthy and poor people as well.
 Buras also has one of the higher rates of people living in poverty in the nation, with 34.85% of its population below the federal poverty line.